Workers' Compensation Frequently Asked Questions

 How can I be compensated if I am not eligible for accident leave?

-If you miss more than 3 days from work and have a compensable claim, you will receive temporary total benefits from the University's Workers' Compensation Carrier, the Injured Workers' Insurance Fund (IWIF).
+If you miss more than three days from work and have a compensable claim, you will receive temporary total disability benefits from the University's Workers' Compensation insurance provider, IWIF.

 What is Temporary Total Benefits?

-Temporary Total Benefits (TTB) is monetary compensation for time lost from work due to work-related accidents for employees (a) not eligible for accident leave or (b) when eligibility for accident leave has expired.
-TTB is paid by IWIF, not the University, and must be requested by the employee.
-TTB is paid at the rate of two-thirds (2/3) of the employee's gross wages and provides compensation to the temporarily disabled employee until the physician states the he/she may return to work.
+Temporary Total Disability (TTD) is monetary compensation for time lost from work due to work-related accidents for employees (a) not eligible for accident leave or (b) when eligibility for accident leave has expired.
+IWIF, not the University, pays TTD.
+TTD is paid at the rate of two-thirds (⅔) of the employee's wages based on the 14 weeks of wages before the injury date.
+TTD provides compensation to the temporarily disabled employee until the physician states they may return to work or reach maximum medical improvement (MMI).

 Is this compensation - Accident Leave or Temporary Total Benefits - the same as my salary?